usegraffy/graffy/pages/learn/01-Data-Model.md

 ## Queries

 Graffy queries specify all the nodes (down to leaf nodes) they want to read, in a tree that mirrors the expected result.
-This works just like GraphQL:

 ```js
 // Query